 The provision of wheelchair spaces is only required when the seating layout is altered within a complete train formation.
 However, if the entrance doorway, or clearways, cannot be modified to enable wheelchair access, a wheelchair space needs not be provided if the seating layout is altered.
-Wheelchair spaces created in an existing rolling stock are permitted to be arranged according to the specification referenced in Appendix I, figure I4A, index 15.
+Wheelchair spaces created in an existing rolling stock are permitted to be arranged according to the specification referenced in Appendix A, index [16]5Appendix I, figure 14.